-According to Circular 70, "municipalities are once again reminded that in many instances waste tariffs do not cover the cost of providing the different components of the service.
-Where this is the case, municipalities should aim to have appropriately structured, cost-reflective solid waste tariffs in place by 2015".

-The Disposal average increase for 2014/15 is at 8.56%.
-This increase, amongst other, is required for the rehabilitation of landfill sites and for the operating costs relating to the new transfer station.
-The 5.87% average increase for Refuse in 2014/15 is to maintain and improve the standard of refuse removal service.
+Solid waste: According to National Treasury Circular 66, 'municipalities are reminded that where solid waste tariffs do not cover the cost of providing the different components of the service, municipalities should aim to have appropriately structured, cost-reflective solid waste tariffs in place by 2015'.
+The disposal average increase for 2013/14 is at 7,06%.
+This increase, among others, is required for the rehabilitation of landfill sites, and for the operating costs relating to new transfer stations.
+The 6,32% average increase for refuse in 2013/14 is to improve the standard of the refuse removal service.

-Housing rental stock

-The monthly rental charge for the City's housing rental properties is based on a rate per square meter applied to the size of the unit being rented coupled with a set of premiums/ deductions based on the location, maintenance level, facilities et al of the property for which the rent is charged.

-The rates for 2014/15 are as follows:
+Housing rental stock: The monthly rental charge for the City's housing rental properties is based on a rate per square metre applied to the size of the unit being rented.
+The rates for 2013/14 are as follows and exclude premiums and deductions:

-- Rental (per square meter): R8.20 - Rental (per square meter including water charge where applicable): R11.58 - Plus the applicable premiums and deductions associated with the unit
+- Rental (per square metre): R7,80 - Rental (per square metre, including water, where applicable): R10,82